What is osteoporosis?

 Who gets osteoporosis?

-Because more women get osteoporosis than men, many men think they are not at risk for the disease.
-However, it is a real risk for older men and women from all backgrounds.
+Because women get osteoporosis more than men, many men think they won’t get the disease.
+But older men and women are at risk for the disease.

 What are the symptoms of osteoporosis?

 Osteoporosis is called a “silent” disease” because you typically have no symptoms until a bone breaks or one or more vertebrae in the spine collapse.
 Symptoms of broken vertebrae include severe back pain, loss of height, or a stooped or hunched posture.